scrabbletank/farhome-rules/rulesdoc.md

 Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 for every critical rolled.

-The size of the cloud increases by 2 and you add a proficiency die for every level cast above 5th.
+The size of the cloud increases by 2 and you add an enhanced die for every level cast above 5th.

 ___
 #### Wall of Fire